MostafaLatifian/Linear-Control-system/README.md

 - Frequency analysis using Nyquist plot
 - Controller design in the frequency domain (PD, PI, Lead, Lag, etc.)
 - **Simulation of control systems in MATLAB/Python**
 ___
+ ## Overall highlights of course
+### Researchs
+- Features of system representation in the frequency domain and its advantages over the time domain
+- Root Locus for systems with delay
+- Derivation of the zero row in Routh-Hurwitz